WREX: History

 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 The station lost DuMont when that network shut down in 1956.
 In 1963, the station was sold to the Gannett Company; during the mid-1960s, WREX was briefly co-owned with the Rockford Morning Star.
 WREX became a full-time ABC affiliate in 1965, when WCEE-TV signed on the air.
 In 1966, WREX became the first television station in Rockford to broadcast in color.

 In 1969, Gannett sold WREX to the Gilmore Broadcasting Corporation, owner of WEHT in Evansville, Indiana.
 In 1987, Gilmore sold the station to ML Media Partners, L.P.
 In May 1995, Quincy Newspapers purchased WREX; the purchase was completed on July 31.
 Two weeks later, on August 14, WREX switched network affiliations with WTVO, taking that station's NBC affiliation while WTVO assumed WREX's old ABC affiliation.
 According to Variety, the affiliation switch was forced by ABC in retaliation for Quincy switching the affiliation of its South Bend station WSJV from ABC to Fox earlier that year.

 On January 7, 2021, Quincy Media announced that it had put itself up for sale.
 A few weeks later, Gray Television announced it would purchase Quincy for $925 million.
 While Gray already owned WIFR-LD, the market's CBS affiliate, FCC regulations permit the common ownership of a full-power and a low-power station in a single market.
 However, on April 29, Gray announced that WREX would be divested to Allen Media Group in a $380 million deal that includes, among other Quincy-owned stations, WKOW, WXOW in La Crosse, and WQOW in Eau Claire.
 The deal is expected to close during the third quarter of 2021.
 Though Gray would not have any direct ownership or control of WREX, one caveat of Allen Media's deal to acquire the station includes a 10-year agreement to carry WIFR-LD on a WREX subchannel, which would give WIFR full-market coverage for the first time since it went to low-power status in 2017.

-Programming

-Syndicated programming

-Syndicated programming on WREX includes The Doctors, Tamron Hall, Dr. Phil, Jeopardy!, and Wheel of Fortune, among others.
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WREX).